 If you have been tasked with arranging a Caribbean bareboat sailing holiday for your yacht club or group of friends, you have come to the right place!
-We represent four of the better charter companies in Tortola, BVI with a wide variety of yachts (including both power and sailboats) to suit almost any requirement.
+We represent three of the better charter companies in Tortola, BVI with a wide variety of yachts (including both power and sailboats) to suit almost any requirement.

 The British Virgin Islands is the ideal place for your yacht club vacation as it offers great anchorages, fabulous beaches with terrific beach bars and restaurants, wonderful scuba diving opportunities and of course, smooth sailing.

 Five Steps For Successfully Planning Your Group Charter:

 Step One: Nail down your numbers and yacht requirements.

 Before setting out to get pricing for your flotilla members, you will have to establish a very close estimate of the number of yachts your club or group will require.
 The number of yachts will ultimately determine the discount the charter company will offer.